Count Dracula: Powers and weaknesses

 Count Dracula is portrayed in the novel using many different supernatural abilities, and is believed to have gained his abilities through dealings with the devil.
 Chapter 18 of the novel describes many of the abilities, limitations and weaknesses of vampires and Dracula in particular.
 Dracula has superhuman strength which, according to Van Helsing, is equivalent to that of 20 strong men.
 He does not cast a shadow or have a reflection from mirrors.
 He is immune to conventional means of attack; a sailor tries to stab him in the back with a knife, but the blade goes through his body as though it is air.
 He can defy gravity to a certain extent and possesses superhuman agility, able to climb vertical surfaces upside down in a reptilian manner.
-He can travel onto "unhallowed" ground, such as the graves of suicides and those of his victims.
+He can travel onto unhallowed ground, such as the graves of suicides and those of his victims.
 He has powerful hypnotic, telepathic and illusionary abilities.
 He also has the ability to "within limitations" vanish and reappear elsewhere at will.
 If he knows the path, he can come out from anything or into anything regardless of how close it is bound or even if it is soldered shut.

-He has amassed cunning and wisdom throughout centuries, and he is unable to die by the mere passing of time alone.
+Dracula has amassed cunning and wisdom throughout centuries and is unable to die of senescence.
 He can command animals such as rats, owls, bats, moths, foxes and wolves.
-However, his control over these animals is limited, as seen when the party first enters his house in London.
-Although Dracula is able to summon thousands of rats to swarm and attack the group, Holmwood summons his trio of terriers to do battle with the rats.
-The dogs prove very efficient rat killers, suggesting they are Manchester Terriers trained for that purpose.
-Terrified by the dogs' onslaught, the rats flee, and any control which Dracula may have had over them is gone.
+His control is limited, as seen when the party first enters his house in London.
+He summons thousands of rats to swarm and attack the group and Holmwood summons his trio of terriers to battle them.
+The dogs prove very efficient rat killers.
+Terrified by their onslaught, the rats flee of their own volition.

 Dracula can also manipulate the weather and, within his range, is able to direct the elements, such as storms, fog and mist.

 Shapeshifting

-Dracula can change form at will, able to grow and become small, his featured forms in the novel being that of a bat, a wolf, a large dog and a fog or mist.
+Dracula can change form at will, able to grow and become small, his featured forms in the novel being that of a bat, a large wolf and a fog or mist.
 When the moonlight is shining, he can travel as elemental dust within its rays.
 He is able to pass through tiny cracks or crevices while retaining his human form or in the form of a vapour; described by Van Helsing as the ability to slip through a hairbreadth space of a tomb door or coffin.
 This is also an ability used by his victim Lucy as a vampire.
 When the party breaks into her tomb, they open the sealed coffin to find her corpse is no longer located within.